VTHoop/Python-Baseball/readme.md

 ### Files:
 Refer to "table_of_contents.txt" for a description of each of the files.

-### Inputs:
-The user will be provided a list of games for the current day and be asked to input the ID of the game to be analyzed.

 ### Data Sources:
 CSV files gathered from mysportsfeed.com
 XML files gathered from bovada.com